 TIP: You can purchase a blow up kayak and it’s easy to throw in your back seat without having the worry about somewhere to store it or hitching it to your vehicle.
 It’s not as good as a regular kayak and I don’t recommend it in open water or if you’re looking to go fast but if you use it around Ottawa about 6-7 times, it’s paid for itself.

-Discover Gatineau and pick a new hike to try
+Discover Gatineau and pick a new hike to try (Year Round)

-The hiking trails closer to Ottawa are much busier than trails farther from the City.
+The hiking trails in Gatineau Park that are closer to Ottawa are much busier than trails farther from the City.
 If you are hesitant on which trail to pick, the Gatineau Visitor Centre employees are very knowledgeable.
 You can ask them for a specific time/length and difficulty and they’ll have a suggestion for you to try and will direct you to parking.
 Some of my favourites are Pink Lake (has two great lookouts and is fairly easy), Wolf Trail (about 2.5-3 hours in the summer and is medium difficulty) and the Luskville Falls Trail (about 2.5 hours with a fairly steep hill and can be difficult for new hikers).

-Hike then stop in Old Chelsea for food
+Hike then stop in Old Chelsea for food (Year Round)

-Apple Picking and Baking
+Apple Pickingand Baking

 Go Bungee Jumping or Skydiving